superduper-io/superduper/docs/dev_n_demo_setup.md

 but integration may have to be setup with a professional developer IDE on project or repository basis.

+#### Developer IDE setup - linting

 You will typically need to enable `black` and `ruff` linting in developer IDEs such as [VS Code (link to setup guide)](https://code.visualstudio.com/docs/python/linting) or pycharm ([black guide](https://black.readthedocs.io/en/stable/integrations/editors.html#pycharm-intellij-idea) and [ruff plugin](https://koxudaxi.github.io/ruff-pycharm-plugin/install/)).

+The above configurations need to be carried out only once, at repository or project setup.

+#### Developer IDE setup - testing

+Both VS Code and pycharm should automatically detect and integrate with the test suite via `pytest`.
+For this, you need to ensure:

+* that the project root is the repository root, not sub- or super-folder
+* that you are using the developer python environment (as above)

 For a console based or manual setup of tests, the current command to run the full test suite locally is